 There’s nothing new or groundbreaking about The Last Matinee.
 It was intended as an homage to the genre’s old school and that’s exactly what it is.
 It just needs some bare breasts to be the dream film of every teenage boy who was a horror fan in the 80s.
 And in a time where more and more slashers are bloodless and dull like Joker Scarecrow and Sleepaway Slasher, we need that reminder of what the genre should be.

-Already released in its home country and Germany The Last Matinee will be playing North American festivals ahead of a summer release from Dark Star Pictures and Bloody Disgusting.
+Already released in its home country and Germany.
+Dark Star Pictures and Bloody Disgusting will release The Last Matinee in theatres on August 6, 2021, and on VOD, Digital and DVD on August 24, 2021.
 You can also check out the film’s website, it’s in Spanish, but that’s what Google translate is for.